moodymudskipper/tibbleprint/README.md

 ```

 It’s usually bad practice to override base methods.
 It’s unlikely to
-have terrible consequences in this case though, and its nice to be able
+have terrible consequences in this case though, and it’s nice to be able
 to benefit from *{tibble}*’s pretty output on regular data frames.

 In any case better use it on own projects, or remove from final